-1 in 13 Australian children have a developmental language disorder**.
-That equates to 2 children in every classroom.
 People with language difficulties or disorders often struggles to think of the right word, or produce a sentence with correct grammar.
 They may have difficulties understanding other people, especially when too much is said at once.
 In conversations, they may often miss out on jokes or misunderstand their peers.
 These difficulties with speaking and listening often extend to reading and writing difficulties as they progress into upper primary and high school.
-In recent years, there has been a big push from speech pathologists to raise awareness of language disorders, but there is certainly more to be done!

 The DLD Project is an Australian-run organisation that focuses on advocacy work for developmental language disorder.
 A good starting point is their DLD fact sheet and evidence brief - which can be found here: https://thedldproject.com/families/resources-for-families/